vanilla-dpup/woof-CE/README.md

 * busybox init, /etc/inittab, plogin, autologin, etc' are replaced with a simple init implementation (see woof-code/rootfs-petbuilds/init).
 * Legacy cruft is removed from the init script (/etc/rc.d/rc.sysinit) and it's much faster.
 Daemons like udev and dbus are started using their init scripts.
 * Some core Puppy scripts that override the upstream distro are moved to /usr/local/{,s}bin and PATH makes the shell prefer them.
 This makes package updates safe, because they no longer remove Puppy's hooks.

+Other changes:

+* The prompt that asks whether or not to save at shutdown is now graphical, and the old terminal-based prompt is only used as fallback: for example, if the compositor crashed.
+* All save files (including encrypted ones) use ext4, with or without journaling.
+* Bootflash in upstream supports FAT32 and f2fs, using syslinux, extlinux or efilinux.
+This fork adds ext4 support.
+* If possible, save files are created as [sparse files](https://en.wikipedia.org/wiki/Sparse_file), to reduce writing to disk and retain usable free space in the partition.

 ## Usage